DC Extended Universe: Peacemaker season 1 (2022)

 Task Force X member Christopher Smith / Peacemaker is sent on a black-ops mission to target "butterflies", individuals possessed by parasitic, insect-like creatures invading the human race.

 By September 2020, a television series spin-off of The Suicide Squad centered on Peacemaker was in development for HBO Max.
 James Gunn served as an executive producer alongside Peter Safran, wrote its eight episodes and directed several of them.
 John Cena reprises his role as Peacemaker from the film.
 Filming began in Vancouver, Canada in January 2021 and concluded that July.
-The first three episodes of Peacemaker were released on January 13, 2022, with subsequent episodes releasing weekly until February 17.
+The first three episodes of Peacemaker were released on January 13, 2022, with subsequent episodes released weekly until February 17.
 Soon after the series ended, the series was renewed for a second season, with Gunn set to write and direct every episode.

 The first season of Peacemaker is set five months after the events of The Suicide Squad, with Steve Agee and Jennifer Holland reprising their respective roles as John Economos and Emilia Harcourt from that film.
 Viola Davis, Jason Momoa, and Ezra Miller also make uncredited appearances as their respective DCEU roles of Amanda Waller, Arthur Curry / Aquaman, and Barry Allen / Flash, with Superman and Wonder Woman also appearing portrayed by stand-ins, with their faces obscured by the darkness.
 The series contains references to the wider DC universe, including confirmation that Bat-Mite, Doll Man, Matter-Eater Lad, Kite Man, and Green Arrow exist in the DCEU.
 Additionally, a newspaper headline detailing the Intergang can be briefly seen, ahead of their debut in Black Adam.

 After the second season was ordered following the positive reactions garnered by the series, with the show's creator James Gunn confirmed to write and direct all planned episodes, and John Cena set to reprise the title role, Gunn stated that the new season would explore the greater ramifications from the aftermath of the first season's events.
 Following the surprise cancellation of the HBO Max film Batgirl in August 2022, Gunn reaffirmed that Peacemaker's second season was "safe" and would continue development.
 Later in the same month he stated that filming was scheduled to begin in 2023, but in January 2023 Gunn said that the second season was delayed as he was busy working on other projects.